 This Article Is Part Of A Series Written By Dr. Kevin Pauza

-Even if you’re aware that most spine issues are caused by annular tears, it can be difficult to know this for sure because the most common options for diagnosing the cause of spine pain can’t show annular tears.
+Even if you’re aware that most spine issues are caused by annular tears, it can be difficult to know this for sure because the most common options for diagnosing the cause of spine pain can’t reveal annular tears.

 MRI & Annular Tears